sybila/biodivine-bn-classifier/README.md

 #### Running classification

-Once you have a `annotated-model.aeon` file, you can run the classification engine:
+Once you have an `annotated-model.aeon` file, you can run the classification engine:

-`bn-classifier path/to/annotated-model.aeon path/to/output-archive.zip`
+`bn-classifier --output-zip /path/to/output-archive.zip path/to/annotated-model.aeon`

-The output is written into the `output-archive.zip` which contains both a plaintext `report.txt`, where you can see a summary of the results, as well as raw BDD dumps (compatible with the [lib-bdd](https://github.com/sybila/biodivine-lib-bdd) string representation) that can be imported into the `hctl-explorer`.
+The output is written into the `output-archive.zip` which contains both a plaintext `report.txt` where you can see a summary of the results, as well as raw BDD dumps (compatible with the [lib-bdd](https://github.com/sybila/biodivine-lib-bdd) string representation) that can be imported into the `hctl-explorer`.